Introduction to PostgreSQL TEXT

 Output:

 Explanation: In the above example, we have to define text data type on the first_name, last_name, and name_of_school column.
-Also, we have defined the varchar data type on the address column; at the time of defining varchar data type, we have not declared any length specifier, so it is working as a text data type in PostgreSQL.
-We have defined int data type on the id and phone column at the time of table creation.
+Also, we have defined the varchar data type on the address column; when defining it, we have not declared any length specifier, so it is working as a text data type in PostgreSQL.
+We have defined the int data type on the id and phone column at the time of table creation.

 2. Insert value into text data type column